jigx-com/jigx-docs-examples/docs/Expressions/Functional Programming.md

 ::::VerticalSplitItem
 In this example we determine if the value for `entity.field` is bigger or smaller that 10.

-See the full code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/expression.jigx" target="_blank">GitHub</a>.&#x20;
+See the full code sample in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/expression.jigx)

 :::CodeblockTabs
 expression.jigx